Paraphrastic Representations at Scale: Introduction

-We make several contributions in this paper that go beyond our prior work \cite{wieting2017pushing-arxiv,wieting2019para}.
-First, we reformatted the code to support training models on tens of millions of sentence pairs efficiently and with low RAM usage.
-Secondly, we train an English model on 25.85 million paraphrase pairs from ParaNMT~\cite{wieting2017pushing-arxiv}, a paraphrase corpus we previously constructed automatically from bitext.
-We then train models directly on X-English bitext for Arabic, German, French, Spanish, Russian, Turkish, and Chinese producing models that are able to distinguish both paraphrases in English and their respective languages as well as crosslingual X-English paraphrases.
+We make several contributions in this paper that go beyond our prior work.
+Firstly, we reformat the code to support training models on tens of millions of sentence pairs efficiently and with low RAM usage.
+Secondly, we train an English model on 25.85 million paraphrase pairs from ParaNMT~\cite{wieting-gimpel-2018-paranmt}, a paraphrase corpus we previously constructed automatically from bitext.
+We then train models directly on X-English bitext for Arabic, German, Spanish, French, Russian, Turkish, and Chinese, producing models that are able to distinguish both paraphrases in English and their respective languages as well as cross-lingual X-English paraphrases.
 Even though all models are able to model semantic similarity in English, we find that training on ParaNMT specifically leads to stronger models as it is easier to filter the data to remove noise and sentence pairs with little to no diversity.
+We refer to our models as \spavgfull, abbreviated as \spavg,\footnote{Our English model is \spavg, and the cross-lingual models are \spavgar, \spavgde, \spavges, \spavgfr, \spavgru, \spavgtr, and \spavgzh.} referring to how the models are based on averaging subword units generated by \texttt{sentencepiece}~\cite{kudo-richardson-2018-sentencepiece}.
 We make all of these models available to the community for use on downstream tasks.

-We also added functionality to our implementation.
-Besides the support for efficient, low-memory training on tens of million of sentence pairs described above, we added code to support (1) reading in a list of sentences and producing a saved \texttt{numpy} array of the sentence embeddings; (2) reading in a list of sentence pairs and producing cosine similarity scores; and (3) downloading and preprocessing evaluation data, bitext, and paraphrase data.
+We also add functionality to our implementation.
+Besides the support for efficient, low-memory training on tens of million of sentence pairs described above, we add code to support (1) reading in a list of sentences and producing a saved \texttt{numpy} array of the sentence embeddings; (2) reading in a list of sentence pairs and producing cosine similarity scores; and (3) downloading and preprocessing evaluation data, bitext, and paraphrase data.
 For bitext and paraphrase data, we provide support for training using either text files or \texttt{HDF5} files.

 Lastly, this paper contains new experiments showcasing the limits of these scaled-up models and detailed comparisons with prior work on a suite of semantic similarity tasks in a variety of languages.
-We release our code and models to the community in the hope that they will be found useful for research and applications, as well as using them as a base to build stronger, faster models covering more of the world's languages.
+We release our code and models to the community in the hope that they will be found useful for research and applications, as well as using them as a base to build stronger, faster models covering more of the languages of the world.